 - Building our fence can wait until next Spring as well.
-It looks like our house will be completed before either of our neighbours’, but since we share the fence it makes sense to wait until both neighbours are ready so we can split the costs (and labour) and agree upon the type of wood used.
+It looks like our house will be completed before either of our neighbors, but since we share the fence it makes sense to wait until both neighbors are ready so we can split the costs (and labor) and agree upon the type of wood used.

 - New furniture will be needed for the 2nd living room (“great room”) but we will initially try and get by with an old futon and chair in that space and use it as a playroom for our daughter.
 Most of our time will be spent in the main living room, and we already have decent furniture that’s only a few years old.
 We’re on the lookout for a new couch and chair (or sectional), but not in a major hurry to buy just yet.